zalzah00/dsai_1.2/assignment.md

 ### Question 2

-Construct an ER diagram for a company that sells books online.
+Construct an ERD for a company that sells books online.
 The company has a website where customers can browse available books and add them to their shopping carts.
 Each cart can contain multiple books.

 There are 4 entities, think of what attributes each entity should have.